-< In-Ground Mount: In-ground mounted furniture resembles surface mounted furniture, but includes “J-Rods” to be inserted through the surface mount holes on a piece of furniture.
+< In-Ground Mount: In-ground mounted furniture is placed on a grass or soil surface.
+In-ground mounted furniture resembles surface mounted furniture, but includes “J-Rods” to be inserted through the surface mount holes on a piece of furniture.
 The bottom of the J-Rod is then embedded in a hole filled with concrete.
-When the concrete cures, the shape of the J-Rod secures the furniture.
 Benches that have tubular legs and are in-ground mounted do not use J-Rods.
 Instead, the under structure ends in approximately 18″ of extra pipe (see far right) with a piece of flat bar welded to the bottom.
 A deep hole is then dug and filled with concrete.
 The bench is then set in the concrete to cure.
-In-ground mounted furniture is placed on a grass or soil surface.

 Construction Styles as shown below:

 Outdoor furniture is covered in a copolymer-based thermoplastic powder coating.
 Thermoplastic is environmentally safe.
 The coating will not fade, crack, peel, warp, or discolor for the life of the product.
 Thermoplastic has the best adhesion rate of any other process.
 This keeps the metal base free of any corrosion possibilities.
 Thermoplastic is applied at a thickness of 25-30 mils.
 This allows maximum protection with the best possible surface.
 Thermoplastic can be easily repaired.
 Cuts are repaired by heating the affected area with an industrial heat gun.
 The thermoplastic will melt and rebind itself.
 The properties of thermoplastic also make spray painting difficult for vandals.
 Simply wash product with a standard industrial cleaner.

 The thermoplastic coating is placed over galvanized steel for the longevity of the product furnishings.